 The 82802 Firmware Hub (FWH, 4MB) stores system BIOS and video BIOS, eliminating a redundant nonvolatile memory component.
 In addition, the 82802 contains a hardware Random Number Generator (RNG).
-The Intel(R) RNG provides truly random numbers to enable fundamental security building blocks supporting stronger encryption, digital signing, and security protocols for the future application program.
+The Intel(R) RNG provides truly random numbers to enable fundamental security building blocks supporting stronger encryption, digital signing, and security protocols for the future application program .

-EP-3WXM/2/4 Form-Factor
+EP-3WDF/3WEF Form-Factor

-The EP-3WXM/2/4 is designed with Micro-ATX form factor - the new industry standard of chassis.
-The Micro-ATX form factor is essentially a Baby-AT base-board rotated 90 degrees within the chassis enclosure and a new mounting configuration for the power supply.
+The EP-3WDF/3WEF is designed with FlexATX form factor - the new industry standard of chassis.
+The FlexATX form factor of Maximum board size is 8.5 inches (216mm)7.4 inches (190mm) for FlexATX addendum version 1.0.
+This FlexATX addendum allows enhanced flexibility where conforming motherboards may be enclosed; that is a all-in-one termination machine, or low cost desktop systems.
+In fact, it does focus on delivering one method to implement some of the features of an Ease of Use personal computer.
+To mount a FlexATX motherboard in an ATX 2.
+03 - compliant chassis, two new mounting holes are required in the chassis.
+The FlexATX form factor is essentially a Baby-AT baseboard rotated 90 degrees within the chassis enclosure and a new mounting configuration for the power supply.
 With these changes the processor is relocated away from the expansion slots, allowing them all to hold full length add-in cards.
-Micro-ATX defines a double height aperture to the rear of the chassis which can be used to host a wide range of onboard I/O. Only the size and position of this aperture is defined, allowing PC manufacturers to add new I/O features (e.g.; TV input, TV output, modem, LAN, etc.) to systems.
+FlexATX defines a double height aperture to the rear of the chassis which can be used to host a wide range of onboard I/O. Only the size and position of this aperture is defined, allowing PC manufacturers to add new I/O features (e.g.; TV input, TV output, modem, LAN, etc.) to systems.
 This will help systems integrators differentiate their products in the marketplace, and better meet your needs.

-- Smaller size promotes a smaller system size. - I/O shield does not need to be retooled in an ATX 2.01 or later.
-Mainboard could be used in an ATX 2.01-compliant. - A smaller power supply cam be used.
+- Smaller size promotes a smaller system size. - I/O shield does not need to be retooled in an ATX 2.03 or later.
+The Mainboard should be used in an ATX 2.03 (or later) compliant case. - A smaller power supply cam be used.
 High integration on mainboard reduces the system costs.